2018 Home Energy Professional (HEP) Exam Pilots

 Next Steps Once Approved

 - Contact a BPI Test Center to schedule your pilot exams.
 Bring your 2018 pilot approval letter with you to take the exam(s).
-The pilot only runs until 9/30/2018, so schedule your exam as soon as possible!
+The pilot only runs until 10/14/2018 (NEW!
+Extended), so schedule your exam by October 14th!
 Click here to view Test Centers that are offering the pilot exams.

 - Take your EA online/field and QCI online pilot exams.